k4u5h1k/Cracker/README.md

 Wraps hashcat (installed automatically).

 # Installation
 Requires the crackstation human only wordlist.
-Simply click [this](https://download.g0tmi1k.com/wordlists/large/crackstation-human-only.txt.gz) link.
-Extract and copy wordlist to this directory and you are good to go.
+Cracker.py can install it automatically you simply need to give it permission to do so.

 # Usage
 `python3 cracker.py HASH`